 that SUMO does not know from where to where the vehicles of the flow we

-circles.rou.xml should take.
-To do this, we need to add
+circles.rou.xml should move.
+To fix this, we need to add

 from, and provide corresponding edge-ids to the

 The edge-ids can be inspected and modified in netedit: open your

 Left-click on an arbitrary edge and rename it to

 edge1 (see figure below).

 Left-click on a different edge and rename it to

 edge2.
 Then save your network

 Now we add the from-edge and the to-edge to the flow in